beratuslu/react-unit-and-feature-test/README.md

-# React.js Game Rating App Example
+# React.js Unit and Feature test Example

 This repository demonstrates unit and feature test with reacjt js using selenium.